Differentiability and Other Properties of the Cosmological Volume Function: Differentiability of the cosmological volume function

 Next, we define the candidate derivative, and prove that it is continuous.
 For this, some more notation is needed.
 Let $E^-(p) := J^-(p) \setminus I^-(p)$.
 It is well-known that $E^-(p)$ is ruled by past-directed maximizing null geodesics $\gamma$ starting from $p$.
 For these, the map

 indicates until which parameter value $\gamma$ stays length-maximizing.
 Moreover, we denote by

 the set of all points in $E^-(p)$ that are not a past-endpoint of one of the ruling null geodesics (in other words, we remove the null cut locus).
+The set $\mathring E^-(p)$ is a $C^{1,1}$ hypersurface, since it is the image under the exponential map $\exp$ of a subset of the past lightcone in $T_pM$, on which $\exp$ is $C^{1,1}$ and injective (see also \cite[p.~2804]{CGM16}).

 For a vector $Z \in T_pM$, we define $L(Z)$ to be the vector field on $\mathring E^-(p)$ obtained by solving the Jacobi equation along each null geodesic generator, with initial value $Z$ and vanishing initial derivative.
 Since the Jacobi equation is linear, $L$ is a linear map.
 Finally, let $\pi \colon TM \to M$ denote the base-point projection from the tangent bundle to $M$.
 The map $\hat L$ defined in the next lemma, will turn out to be the differential of $\tau_V$.
+Here the notation $\lrcorner$ means